O-X-L/ansible-opnsense/docs/source/general/raw.rst

 Info
 ****

-This module can perform any OPNSense API-query or -action.
+This module can perform any OPNsense API-query or -action.

 It is meant to be used for your custom needs or provide you with features that are not yet implemented as dedicated modules.